gonzalocasas/Specifications/docs/index.md

 ## Router

 Routers are entry points of the network from Nodes perspective.
-A Router receives packets gathered by some Gateways and initially transmitted by Nodes.
-Then, it forwards those packets to one or several Brokers.
-The communication is seemingly bi-directional: Routers may also transfer packets from Broker to Gateways.
+Packets transmitted by Nodes are forwarded to a specific Router from one or several Gateways.
+The Router then forwards those packets to one or several Brokers.
+The communication is bi-directional: Routers may also transfer packets from Broker to Gateways.

 -------------------
 ![Uplink forwarding](img/uplink_router.svg)